minqiaowang/pts-hybrid-adg/test-with-adg/test-with-adg.md

 # Test with ADG

+##Introduction

 Now we can run some testing with the ADG.
+We will test the transaction replication, check the log lag, test DML redirection, and  switchover to the cloud.

+Estimated Lab Time: 30 minutes

 ## Prerequisites